Octopus Electric Vehicles Logo

 Share

-How does Benefit in Kind affect electric cars?
+How does Benefit in Kind (BiK) affect electric cars?

 Benefit in Kind (BiK), is often referred to as company car tax.
 But, the question is, does it affect EVs in the same way as other vehicles?